 The Franciscan Order inaugurated on January 17, 2014 the Jubilee Franciscan Year that commemorates the eighth anniversary of the pilgrimage of Saint Francis of Assisi to Santiago de Compostela.

-In honor of this anniversary will be delivered "LA COTOLAYA" which is a Certificate issued in the Church of San Francisco, in Santiago, to all those Pilgrims who will go to the tomb of the Apostle under the protection of Saint Francis of Assisi and visit his Convent.
+In honor of this anniversary, “La Cotolaya”, which is a Certificate issued in the Church of San Francisco, in Santiago, will be delivered to all those Pilgrims who go on pilgrimage to the tomb of the Apostle Santiago under the protection of San Francisco de Asís and visit his Convent.

-Also in this year 2014 will be made new credentials of the pilgrim to commemorate the anniversary: San Francisco de Asis and the Apostle Santiago will share the poster throughout the 2014 Way.
+Likewise, in this Franciscan Year 2014, new pilgrim credentials will be made to commemorate said anniversary: Saint Francis of Assisi and the Apostle Santiago will share a poster throughout the 2014 Camino.